TheDancingCode/grav-plugin-laposta/README.md

 # Laposta Plugin

-The **Laposta** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav) that adds a Laposta subscription action to your forms?
+The **Laposta** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav) that adds a Laposta subscription action to your forms.

 ## Installation